j-ampulski/FMP_Project_JA/README.md

 1. Clone the repository.
 2. Open the project in Unity Hub.
 3. Launch the project using the correct Unity version.
-4. Open the main scene and press Play.
+4. Open the main scene or the home page screen and press Play.

 ## Project Status